International Students and Staff

 I feel very welcome from all members of Queens staff and from the citizens, which will always be happy to help you.

-I arrive to Belfast as an Erasmus student from Madrid.
+I arrived in Belfast as an Erasmus student from Madrid.
 One of the first things I saw when I arrived here was the university and for somebody that has never seen it, it is quite impressive.
 It is such a big and beautiful building.

 Even though the School of Psychology is not part of the main university building, it has very good installations and equipment, and teachers and members of the staff are very available to help you.